 - Identify a line with key "l".
 The related surfaces are selected. - Or identify two adjacent surfaces with key "s" or by selecting two single elements "e" one for each surface.
 They must use the same lines at the junction. - To combine the two selected surfaces press key "c" (Attention: The surface with the longer perimeter must reference a shape (a nurbs)).
 In the moment an automatic adaption of the embedded shape or nurbs is not done.
 The shape of the bigger surface is just used for the combined surface.
-It might be necessary to use a mapped mesh for the new surface if the embedded shape is too small (use tr6 instead of tr6u, see elty or mshp).
+It might be necessary to use a mapped mesh for the new surface if the embedded shape is too small (use tr6 instead of tr6u, switching is done with key "x").